polifonic/twig-validator-extension/README.md

 ### As a Symfony bundle

-The package includes a Symfony bundle named TwigValidatorBundle.
-This bundle will aumatically add the TwigValidatorExtension to twig.
+The package includes a Symfony bundle named `TwigValidatorBundle`.
+This bundle will automatically add the `TwigValidatorExtension` to twig.

-Enable the `TwigValidatorBundle` symfony budle by adding ot to your app's kernel:
+Enable the `TwigValidatorBundle` symfony bundle by adding it to your app's kernel:

 ``` php
 # app/AppKernel.php